-As the second daughter in a hardworking family of seven, I saw the importance of humor.
+As the second daughter in a hardworking family of six, I saw the importance of humor.
 It’s how we got though.
 Naturally, I’m excited to tell funny stories about, and to, working class people dealing with the absurd difficulties of 21st century life in the post-industrial northeast: surviving in failed economies, adapting to aging bodies (our own and our parents), and challenging the racism and xenophobia that is being encouraged in poor communities.
 I’d like to bring visibility to everyday queers like me to become the force for good that we can be.

 I’ve been making movies about her dying post-industrial town (My Aunt Mame (2017, (My Hometown, 2006, Gloucester City — My Home Town, 2012), accessibility justice ( Faggotgirl Gets Busy In The Bathroom, 2016, Until Justice Rolls, 2014,Faggotgirl Doesn’t Do the MTA, 2013, Faggotgirl in Winter, 2015), immigration (Faggotgirl Does Day Labor, 2006, Not One More Deportation, 2014), and , mental health/suicide of queer women ( My Crazy Boxers and Monique C.) gender identity (Potato/Potato, 2005, Mickey or Minnie, 2014), and of course movies about picking up femmes (Faggotgirl Does Austin, 2004, Faggotgirl Does The West Village, 2009).

-I am an unrepentant optimist, even though I live and work Camden County, NJ, home of the city of Camden, where I was born, consistently voted one of the 3 most dangerous cities in the US.
+I am an unrepentant optimist, even though I live and work Camden County, NJ, home of the city of Camden, where I was born, consistently voted one of the 3 most impoverished cities in the US.
 Also, Camden County of the few places in the US to have both rural and urban impoverished school districts.
 I am from here, left when I came out, but have moved back home to take care of my mother.
 I love to play soccer.